Standard Chartered: 1969 to 2000

 Both banks acquired other smaller banks along the way and spread their networks further.
 In 1969, the banks decided to merge and to counterbalance their network by expanding in Europe and the United States, while continuing expansion in their traditional markets in Asia and Africa.

 In 1986, Lloyds made a hostile takeover bid for the Group.
 The bid was defeated; however, it spurred Standard Chartered into a period of change, including a series of divestments notably in the US and South Africa.
 It sold Union Bank to Bank of Tokyo and United Bank of Arizona to Citicorp.

 In 1986, a business consortium purchased a 35% stake to fend off Lloyds.
 A member of this consortium was Singaporean property tycoon Khoo Teck Puat, who purchased 5% of the bank's shares, which he later increased to 13.4%.

 In 1987, Standard Chartered sold its remaining interests in the South African bank; since then the Standard Bank Group has been a separate entity.

 In 1992, scandal broke when banking regulators charged several employees of Standard Chartered in Mumbai with illegally diverting depositors' funds to speculate in the stock market.
 Fines by Indian regulators and provisions for losses cost the bank almost £350 million, at that time fully a third of its capital.

 In 1994, London's Sunday Times reported that an executive in the bank's metals division had bribed officials in Malaysia and the Philippines to win business.
 The bank, in a statement on 18 July 1994, acknowledged that there were "discrepancies in expense claims [that] ... included gifts to individuals in certain countries to facilitate business, a practice contrary to bank rules".

-In 1994, the Hong Kong Securities and Futures Commission found Standard Chartered's Asian investment bank to have illegally helped to artificially support the price of new shares they had underwritten for six companies from July 1991 to March 1993.
+In 1994, the Hong Kong Securities and Futures Commission found Standard Chartered's Asian investment bank to have illegally helped to artificially support the price of new shares it had underwritten for six companies from July 1991 to March 1993.
 The bank admitted the offence, apologized, and reorganized its brokerage units.
 The commission banned the bank from underwriting IPOs in Hong Kong for nine months.

 In 1997, Standard Chartered sold Mocatta Bullion and Base Metals, its metals division, to Toronto-based Scotiabank for US$26 million.

 Standard Chartered's Asian investment banking operations never recovered.
 In 2000, the bank closed them down.